mhvk/screens/docs/examples/single_screen.rst

 Create the dynamic spectrum
 ===========================

-The dynamic spectrum is the square modulus of the summed electric field.
+The dynamic spectrum is the square modulus of the summed dynamic wavefield.

 .. plot::
     :include-source:
     :context: close-figs

-    dynspec = np.abs(efield)**2
+    dynspec = np.abs(dynwave)**2

 Now, show the dynamic spectrum.